tulimid1/tulimid1.github.io/research.md

 ---

+### 2023

+**Tulimieri, D.** and Semrau, Jennifer A. (2023).
+[Aging increases proprioceptive error for a broad range of movement speed and distance estimates in the upper limb.]().
+Experimental Brain Research - in review.

 ### 2019

 Hortz, B. V., Falsone, S., & **Tulimieri, D.** (2019).
 [Current Athletic Training Educational Preparation for Dry Needling](https://scholarworks.bgsu.edu/cgi/viewcontent.cgi?article=1158&context=jsmahs).
 Journal of Sports Medicine and Allied Health Sciences: Official Journal of the Ohio Athletic Trainers Association, 4(3), 5.